For strata managing agents

 The disclosure of these details must be recorded in the minutes.

+If these change, the strata managing agent must disclose to the strata committee the variation and give an explanation.
 These requirements do not apply to training services or remuneration provided directly to a strata managing agent by their employer agency.

 However, a strata managing agent may accept the following: